PaimaStudios/PRC/PRCS/prc-4.md

     );
     event OrderCancelled(address indexed seller, uint256 indexed orderId);

-    /// @notice Returns the current index of orders (index that a new sell order will be mapped to). function getOrdersIndex() external view returns (uint256);
+    /// @notice Returns the current sellers orderId (index that a new sell order will be mapped to). function getSellersOrderId() external view returns (uint256);

     /// @notice Returns the Order struct information about an order identified by the combination `<seller, orderId>`. function getOrder(address seller, uint256 orderId) external view returns (Order memory);